zaintofie/sudoku/README.md

 # sudoku
-A Java library for creating and solving a Sudoku game.
+A Java project for creating and solving a Sudoku game.

 Module: <b>sudoku-library</b>
+This module contains the core code for seeding a game and solving for and verifying a solution.